drhsqlite/fossil-mirror/www/containers.md

   $ sudo dnf install systemd-container
 ```

-Second, you have to hack around the lack of `machinectl import-tar` so:
+Second, you have to hack around the lack of `machinectl import-tar`:

 ```
   $ rootfs=/var/lib/machines/fossil